Richard de Morins: Life

-Nothing is known of his parentage, but he seems to have been a personage of importance, and a lay namesake who held lands in Berkshire is several times mentioned in the Close and Patent Rolls as in John's service.
+Nothing is known of Morins' parentage, but he seems to have been a personage of importance, and a lay namesake who held lands in Berkshire is several times mentioned in the Close and Patent Rolls as in John's service.
 In February 1203, Morins was sent by the king to Rome, in order to obtain the pope's aid in arranging peace with France, and returned in July with John of Ferentino, cardinal-deacon of Santa Maria in Via Lata, as papal legate.

 In 1206, the cardinal constituted Morins visitor of the religious houses in the diocese of Lincoln.

 In 1212, Morins was employed on the inquiry into the losses of the church through the interdict.
 He also acted for the preachers of the crusade in the counties of Huntingdon, Bedford, and Hertford.
 In 1214–15, Morins was one of the three ecclesiastics appointed to investigate the election of Hugh of Northwold as abbot of St. Edmund's.
 Later, in 1215, Morins was present at the Lateran council, and on his way home remained at Paris for a year to study in the theological schools.

-In 1222, he was employed in the settlement of the dispute between the Bishop of London and the Abbey of Westminster, and in the next year was visitor for his order in the province of York.
+In 1222, Morins was employed in the settlement of the dispute between the Bishop of London and the Abbey of Westminster, and in the next year was visitor for his order in the province of York.

 In 1228, he was again visitor for his order in the dioceses of Lichfield and Lincoln.
 In 1239, Morins drew up the case for submission to the pope as to the Archbishop of Canterbury's right of visiting the monasteries in the sees of his suffragans.

 In 1241, he was one of those to whom letters of absolution for the Canterbury monks were addressed.

 Morins died on 9 April 1242.

 Jurist

-Archdeacon of Bologna, was an English priest who was rector of the law school at the University of Bologna in 1226, and who, by new methods of explaining legal proceedings, became recognized as the pioneer of scientific judicial procedure in the twelfth century.
+As archdeacon of Bologna, Morins was an English priest who was rector of the law school at the University of Bologna in 1226, and who, by new methods of explaining legal proceedings, became recognized as the pioneer of scientific judicial procedure in the twelfth century.

-His long-lost work Ordo Judiciarius was discovered in Manuscript by Wunderlich in Douai and published by Witt in 1851.
+Morins' long-lost work Ordo Judiciarius was discovered in a manuscript by Wunderlich in Douai and published by Witt in 1851.
 A more correct manuscript was subsequently discovered at Brussels by Sir Travers Twiss.

-Probably he graduated in Paris, as a papal bull of 1218 refers to "Ricardus Anglicus doctor Parisiensis", but there is no evidence to connect him with Oxford.
+Probably Morins graduated in Paris, as a papal bull of 1218 refers to "Ricardus Anglicus doctor Parisiensis", but there is no evidence to connect him with Oxford.

 He also wrote glosses on the papal decretals, and distinctions on the Decree of Gratian.
 He must be distinguished from his contemporary, Ricardus Anglicanus, a physician.